hugoj0s3/NaturalCron/docs/quartz/README.md

 # NaturalCron Quartz Integration

-> ⚠️ **Alpha Release:** This package is under active development.
-The API and features may change before 1.0.
-Use in production at your own risk.
+> ⚠️ Experimental Alpha Release: This package is in an early stage of development and is subject to significant changes before version 1.0.
+Features and APIs may evolve, and stability is not guaranteed.
 **NaturalCron.Quartz** adds natural language scheduling support to Quartz.NET, allowing you to define job schedules using human-friendly expressions.

 ## Features

-- Schedule jobs with phrases like `every 5 seconds`, `every Monday at 9am`.
+- Schedule jobs with phrases like `every 5 seconds on friday`, `every week on monday at 9:00am`.
 - Seamless integration with Quartz.NET triggers and jobs.
 - Familiar API: use `TriggerBuilder.WithNaturalCronSchedule()` just like Quartz's built-in schedules.
 - Alpha release: actively developed, API and features may change.